The Emperor's Birthday: Ancient – medieval

+There is also a description in the "Oyudono Diary" (お湯殿の上の日記) as a record of the Muromachi period.

 Modern – contemporary

-On 26 August 1868 (11 October 1868), a decree by the Daijo-kan said, "22 September, the Emperor's Birthday is equivalent to the Emperor's Birthday.
+On 26 August 1868 (11 October 1868), a decree by the Daijo-kan said, "22 September, the Emperor's Birthday is equivalent to the Emperor's Birthday."
 On 22 September (6 November 1868), the Emperor's Birthday was celebrated as a national holiday.
 In the 2nd year of the Meiji era (1869), the ministers of each country were invited to the Enryokan to receive a drink, and in the 3rd year of the Meiji era (1870), various officials, non-employees, Kazoku, etc. worshiped.
 The ministers and below received a feast at each ministry, and royal gun salute was shot on various warships.
 The ritual of the Emperor's Festival was completed in 1872, in the same year of the Emperor's Birthday.